-On Saturday, January 23rd, 2016 I gave a podcast for the World Wide Insight: Healing & Insight channel.
-The podcast consists of a 30-minute meditation followed by a 30-minute talk then concludes with 30-minutes of questions and answers. www.worldwideinsight.org/vince-cullen-23-01-2016/ My talk and the video are a little bit jittery to start with but it does all settle down.
-Many thanks to […]» Read more
+On Saturday, January 23rd, 2016 I presented a podcast for the World Wide Insight: Healing & Insight channel (which is now Sangha.Live).
+The podcast consists of a 30-minute meditation followed by a 30-minute talk then concludes with 30-minutes of questions and answers.
+My talk and the video are a little bit jittery to start with but it does all settle down. […]» Read more

 Buddhist Health and Wellness dharma teachings launching January 2016 This new online initiative will be exploring the sharp edges of suffering through the lens of the buddhist teachings.
 Including addiction in it’s broadest sense, depression, physical and mental pain, and stress.
 I will be teaching on January 23, 2016 at 11:00am PACIFIC / 7pm UK Online : Healing & Insight […]» Read more

 ‘Wholehearted Recovery’ is a work in progress.
 The booklet is intended primarily as a hand-out at ‘Hungry Ghost’ recovery retreats and secondly as an informal Handbook for the Fifth Precept Sangha (see www.5th-Precept.org).
 The latest version can be downloaded from: www.5th-precept.org/html/downloads.html Should you have any comments or suggestions, please send them to email@example.com» Read more

 Although I have used the word ‘recovery’ throughout this website [and the Hungry Ghost booklet], I am increasingly uncomfortable with this term.
 The Buddhist universal characteristic of impermanence implies that there is nothing to recover; we are a work-in-progress; we cannot go backwards!
 It may be better to describe this process as ‘Life after Addictions’, or simply as ‘Awakening’ or […]» Read more